leela93/DataFrames_rows_columns/README.md

 # DataFrames_rows_columns

-## Code for selecting rows and columns, based on characters of Data.
+## Code for selecting rows and columns in DataFrame, based on characters of Data.

 ### The whole code is executed in Spyder IDE with Python3.7